 Marker 54 is a real place.
-You can see it on google earth: it is called pinfish creek and it literally sits at the foot of Launchpad 39A at the Kennedy Space center.
-We can't go there, (you could not go there then) but that's not really the point.
+You can see it on Google Earth.
+It is called Pinfish Creek and it literally sits at the foot of Launchpad 39A at the Kennedy Space Center.
+We can't go there now (technically you couldn't then either) but that's not really the point.
 Marker 54 stories are the glue that bind fisherman together.
-They relate the story teller to simpler days gone by, and connect the listener to a dream to one day find their own Marker 54.
+They relate the storyteller to simpler days, and connect the listener to a dream to one day find their own Marker 54.

-We all know Someone who as a Marker 54 story.
+We all know someone who has a Marker 54 story.
 Perhaps you have one yourself.
-I have heard that story so much it moved me beyond fishing, its adjusted my life.
-I think of Marker 54 in everything I make – Our lures are designed as uniquely as those rockets, the clothing is as simple as that flat bottom jon boat.
-You can find ways to spend more money, but the point of Marker 54 will always be Two kids with just an old jon boat, a handful of top water lures, and a bold determination to find the greatest fishing spot on earth, A place that will literally never die, since it only now only exists in stories.
+I have heard that story so much it moved me beyond fishing - it's adjusted my life.
+I think of Marker 54 in everything I make - our lures are designed as uniquely as those rockets, the clothing is as simple as that flat bottom Jon boat.
+You can find ways to spend more money, but the point of Marker 54 will always be two kids with just an old Jon boat, a handful of top water lures, and a bold determination to find the greatest fishing spot on earth.
+A place that will literally never die, since it only now only exists in stories.